atos-ari-aeon/fiware-cloud-messaging-api/public/doc/source/quickstart/javascript.rst

     sdk = new AeonSDK(config.SUB_URL, subscriptionData);

-The combination of YOUR_ID and YOUR_DESC (strings) makes your subscriber unique in the iCargo network.
-Once the SDK is ready you can ask for a subscription.
+The combination of YOUR_ID and YOUR_DESC (strings) makes your subscriber unique.g Once the SDK is ready you can ask for a subscription.
 As simple as:

 .. code-block:: javascript